 The Compensation Committee annually reviews peer group and survey data in recommending our Chief Executive Officer's compensation to the Board and in setting compensation for the direct reports.
 We consider the compensation paid by companies in our peer group as one factor in setting compensation for our named executive officers, and we may review peer group data with respect to individual components of compensation in addition to overall compensation.
 Compensation for the majority of our named executive officers has historically fallen at the low end of our "market median range."
 Our market median range is defined as plus or minus 10% of the market median for base salary, plus or minus 15% of the market median for all other elements of compensation, and plus or minus 15% of the market median for total direct compensation.
 Our goal, over time and depending on the success of our overall business, is to more closely align components of our named executive officers' compensation with the market median for all compensation elements.
-In 2022, total direct compensation opportunities for our named executive officers were within the market median range (with the exception of total direct compensation opportunities for our Chief Operating Officer being slightly below market median range).
+In 2022, total direct compensation opportunities for our named executive officers were within the market median range (with the exception of total direct compensation opportunities for our named executive officers of total direct compensation opportunities for our named executive officers being slightly below market median range).